Patient Portal206-264-1111 Schedule Appointment

 Today, we’re exploring how serotonin really works, what role your microbiome plays, and why taking care of your gut may be one of the best things you can do for your mental health.

 Serotonin isn’t just a “feel-good” chemical.
-In the gut, it’s actually a regulatory signal produced mostly by specialized intestinal cells called enterochromaffin cells.
+In the gut, it’s a regulatory signal produced mostly by enterochromaffin cells, specialized intestinal cells.

 In your digestive system, serotonin helps: